EmmaRocheteau/TPC-LoS-prediction/README.md

     ```

 ### Running the models
 1) Once you have run the pre-processing steps you can run all the models in your terminal.
-Set the working directory to the eICU-LoS-prediction, and run the following:
+Set the working directory to the TPC-LoS-prediction, and run the following:

     ```
     python -m models.run_tpc